 Even when you are in range you will feel bad if you don’t take care of yourself: All of the above points support this one, but it’s important to remember that it’s not always about taking a pill.
 Your body will work as well as you eat and exercise.

 Hypothyroidism needs to be taken into consideration with every decision: When it comes to scheduling my life I can’t ignore that I need to exercise, have time to clean, sleep and rest.
 (Sleep and rest are different) If I don’t give myself space to cook healthy, keep up with my kids and the house and complete my work I will wear down quickly.
-First, I’ll get stressed which will effect things.
+First, I’ll get stressed which will affect things.
 Second, I’ll rush and rush through the days and exhaust myself.
 When I’m extremely tired I don’t actually sleep well, which is a cyclical nightmare.
 In the past few years, I’ve had to learn to say no a lot more often.

 Linking up with Mrs. Disciple for #FridayFive